geoffhigginbottom/otel-tf-demo/README.md

 The "splunk_private_ip" is set here to enable the auto deployment of Universal Forwarders, if changed it needs to be from the "vpc_cidr_block" setting above.

-The "splunk_enterprise_license_filename" and all the ITSI files should be added to the non_public_files folder which gets synced with S3.
+The "splunk_enterprise_license_filename" and all the ITSI files should be added to the "non_public_files" folder which gets synced with S3.

 ```yaml
 ### Splunk Enterprise Variables ###